Back to Document

 For Obese Teens, Surgery Is the Last Resort

 Extreme obesity plagues more than 5 million teens and young adults, experts estimate.
-These youths tend to be at least 100 pounds or 100 percent above their ideal body weight.
+These youths tend to be at least 100 pounds or 100% above their ideal body weight.

 Teens who have a body mass index (BMI) of 40 or greater are considered extremely obese.
 BMI is a way of calculating whether a teen or adult is overweight or obese.
 It is based on a measure of weight and height.
 A teen is overweight if his or her BMI is 25 to 29.9.
 Moderate obesity is 30 to 34.9, and severe obesity is 35 to 39.9.

 The toll for that extra weight includes an increase in risk for heart disease because of high blood pressure and high cholesterol; obstructive sleep apnea, which can affect learning and quality of life; a high risk for type 2 diabetes; and a shortened lifespan.
-Psychological problems include poor self-esteem, depression, eating disorders and social discrimination.
+Psychological problems include poor self-esteem, depression, eating disorders, and social discrimination and isolation.

 Reducing stomach size

 What's a parent to do?
-More and more are looking at the same last resort as adults: gastric bypass or adolescent bariatric surgery (ABS).
-Such surgery, in effect, reduces the stomach's size by about 95 percent.
-People who have this surgery generally feel full after eating one to two cups of food.
+More and more are looking at the same last resort as adults: adolescent bariatric surgery.
+Such surgery, in effect, reduces the stomach's size by about 95%.
+People who have this surgery generally feel full after eating 1 cup of food.
 Because less food can be eaten, the teen will need a vitamin and mineral supplement.
 The supplement should include B complex vitamins, vitamin E, iron, calcium and vitamin D. Calcium and vitamin D are especially important for bone strength.

 No one's sure how many surgeries have been done or are being done on children.
 Still, they're clearly on the rise.
-Studies of a small number of teens who have had ABS found that teens can lose up to 59 percent of their initial body weight.
+Studies of a small number of teens who have had adolescent bariatric surgery found that teens can lose up to 59% of their initial body weight.

-ABS isn't right for all obese teens.
-Doctors do not yet know the long-term outcome of ABS.
-In a recent Pediatrics article, Dr. Thomas Inge wrote that ABS is warranted in most cases only when adolescents:
+Adolescent bariatric surgery isn't right for all obese teens.
+Doctors do not yet know the long-term outcome of adolescent bariatric surgery.
+In a recent Pediatrics article, Dr. Thomas Inge wrote that adolescent bariatric surgery is warranted in most cases only when adolescents:

-Have tried but failed at organized weight-loss attempts of six months or longer.
+Have tried but failed at organized weight-loss attempts of 6 months or longer.